GRB 211211A: a Prolonged Central Engine under a Strong Magnetic Field Environment: Introduction

-Most recently, a peculiar LGRB 211211A, detected by \textit{Fermi}/GBM \citep{2021GCN.31210....1M}, \textit{Swift}/BAT \citep{2021GCN.31202....1D} and {\it Insight}-HXMT/HE \citep{2021GCN.31236....1Z}, severely challenges this clean dichotomy of the two populations.
-The total duration of this burst is $51.37 \pm 0.80 $s in BAT ($\sim$34.3 s in GBM), whose light curve contains three emission episodes \citep{2022arXiv220502186X}: a precursor with duration of $\sim 0.2$ s, a $\sim 10$ s spiky hard main emission (ME), and a soft long extended emission (EE) up to $> \sim $50 s \citep{2021GCN.31210....1M}.
-This source has attracted great attentions, because it phenomenologically definitely belongs to the long-duration category (even without counting the EE part), but many obvious evidence links it to a compact object merger \citep{2022arXiv220410864R,2022arXiv220412771Y,2022arXiv220502186X}: 1) despite its promising proximity, surprisingly no SN was observed to accompany the GRB down to very deep detection limits, yet an associated kilonova was discovered based on the detailed analysis of observation data from multiple optical-NIR telescopes; 2) the physical offset between the burst and the nucleus of the host galaxy is more consistent with the known offsets of SGRBs; 3) spectral lag of the ME is consistent with the known values of SGRB, but obviously deviate from LGRBs in the spectral Lag - $L_{\rm iso}$ diagram.
-The biggest challenge this burst poses to theorists is: \textit{In the context of merger scenario, how to make the hard spiky emission last for $\sim 10$ s?}
+Most recently, the peculiar LGRB 211211A, detected by Fermi/GBM \citep{2021GCN.31210....1M}, Swift/BAT \citep{2021GCN.31202....1D} and Insight-HXMT/HE \citep{2021GCN.31236....1Z}, has severely challenged this clean dichotomy of the two populations.
+The total duration of this burst is $51.37 \pm 0.80 $s in BAT ($\sim$34.3 s in GBM), whose light curve contains three emission episodes \citep{2022arXiv220502186X}: a precursor with a duration of $\sim 0.2$ s, a $\sim 10$ s spiky hard main emission (ME), and a soft long extended emission (EE) up to $\gtrsim $50 s \citep{2021GCN.31210....1M}.
+This source has attracted great attention because it phenomenologically definitely belongs to the long-duration category (even without counting the EE part), but many obvious evidence links it to a compact object merger \citep{2022arXiv220410864R,2022arXiv220412771Y,2022arXiv220502186X}: (1) Despite its promising proximity, surprisingly no SN was observed to accompany the GRB down to very deep detection limits, yet an associated kilonova was discovered based on the detailed analysis of observation data from multiple optical-NIR telescopes; (2) the physical offset between the burst and the nucleus of the host galaxy is more consistent with the known offsets of SGRBs; and (3) the spectral lag of the ME is consistent with the known values of SGRBs, but obviously deviate from LGRBs in the spectral lag - $L_{\rm iso}$ diagram.
+The biggest challenge this burst poses to theorists is: In the context of the merger scenario, how does the hard spiky emission last for $\sim 10$ s?